hannemann/raspbian-jessie-squeezebox/README.md

 ```
 Squeezelite can be configured via /etc/default/squeezelite.
 Since we use the equalizer plugin for alsa the soundcard has to be set
 * [/etc/default/squeezelite line 11](https://github.com/hannemann/raspbian-jessie-squeezebox/blob/master/etc/default/squeezelite#L11)
+You can also set an arbitrary name if you like

 ### Jivelite
 dependencies installed: